 Lab's application process begins in the fall of the year prior to enrollment.
 For example, entering 9th grade students begin the application process in September of their 8th grade year.
 Similarly, Nursery 3 (three year old children) applicants are two years old when they apply, and are three years old when they enroll at Lab.

 All applicants to the Laboratory Schools go through a holistic application process that seeks to understand both the applicant and his or her family.

-Our younger students visit Lab for playgroup or classroom visit; Middle School and High School students spend a day at Lab.
-In addition to the visit day, Middle and High School students will have a meeting with a member of Lab's Admissions Committee, and will take the Independent School Entrance Exam.
+Our younger students visit Lab for playgroup or classroom visit; Middle School students spend a day at Lab.
+High School students interview with a member of the U-High Admissions Committee.
+Middle and High School students will take the Independent School Entrance Exam.

 All families are also required to pay an $80 application fee, and submit a descriptive summary of their child, teacher recommendation forms, and 2-3 years of progress reports.
 Details for each grade level of application are made available at the start of the application process.

 If you have additional questions, please feel free to contact the Admissions Office at 773-702-9451.

 We believe that each child is an individual, and can shine in ways not captured by test scores or paper applications.
 Therefore, we strive to have individual interactions with all of our applicants.

 Our youngest applicants (Nursery 3, Nursery 4 and Kindergarten) may be invited to attend a playgroup assessment involving a small group of children led by our faculty in our classrooms at the Laboratory Schools.
 Nursery children may be accompanied by one parent during the playgroup.

 Applicants to grades 1-5 may be invited to participate in an age appropriate classroom visit.
 During the visit, the student will receive an academic assessment from a Laboratory Schools teacher.